amiika/ziffers/README.md

 ## Degree numbers 1-9

-Notes are marked as numbers 1-9 representing the position in used scale.
+Notes are marked as numbers 1-9 representing the degrees or positions in the used scale.
 Default key is :c and scale :major making the numbers 1=C, 2=D, 3=E .. and so forth.
 If some scale does not have certain degree, for example 8 in major scale, it is transposed automatically meaning 8 is 1 in higher octave.

 Ziffers is a single character language, which means that every degree that is higher than 9 needs to be transposed to the next octave.
+Zero based notation can also be used to define melodies in chromatic scale.

 ## Zero-based notation 0-9 and T=10 & E=11